Biochemistry BS

 Research

-3. Oral and poster presentations by students at scientific meetings outside BYU.
+2. Oral and poster presentations by students at the annual Student Research Conference and at scientific meetings outside BYU.

 Effective Communication

-2. Writing assignments, oral presentations, technical posters prepared for chemistry 391.
+1. Writing assignments, oral presentations, and technical posters prepared for CHEM 391.

-4. Written reports prepared by students enrolled in Chemistry 497, undergraduate research.
+4. Written reports prepared by students enrolled in CHEM 498R describing their mentored research.

-1. Response to ethical issues on the final portfolio essay.
+2. Response to questions on the final portfolio essay.

-3. Student participation in career nights, graduate recruiting and career fairs.
+4. Student participation in career nights, graduate recruiting, and career fairs.

 Learning and Teaching Assessment and Improvement